mukhtaar-amiin/github-docs/README.md

 To use Git History, right-click on a file or folder in your workspace and select "View Git History".
 Then, you can select any commit from the history list to view the changes made in that commit.

 ![Git History](images/githistory.png)

+---
+# Best Practices

+### 1. Write Meaningful Commit Messages:
+- Clearly describe the purpose of each commit.

+### 2. Keep Commits Atomic:
+- Make each commit represent a single logical change.

+### 3. Use Feature Branches:
+- Create branches for new features or bug fixes.

+### 4. Pull Before Push:
+- Always pull changes before pushing to avoid conflicts.

+### 5. Use .gitignore:
+- Specify files/directories to be ignored.

+### 6. Regularly Clean Up Branches:
+- Delete branches that are no longer needed.

+### 7. Review Changes Before Pushing:
+- Review commits to avoid pushing unnecessary changes.

+# Contributions

+**Contributions are welcome!**